pippinbarr/cart253-2020/modules/04/loops.md

 ## `for` loops

-Using loops to do something a specific number of times (like drawing a specific number of segments) is __so popular__ that programming language have a specific kind of loop that compresses all the details down.
+Using loops to do something a specific number of times (like drawing a specific number of caterpillar segments) is __so popular__ that programming language have a specific kind of loop that compresses all the details down.

 It's called a `for` loop.
 The way it's written is really just a super compressed version of what you can do with a `while` loop.